MV RMS Mulheim: Loss

 On 22 March 2003, RMS Mülheim was on a voyage from Cork, Ireland to Lübeck, Germany, transporting 2,200 tonnes of scrap car plastic.
 The ship ran aground at approximately 0500 GMT in Gamper Bay, between Land's End and Sennen Cove, during which time there was "moderate visibility and fog patches".
 On investigation, it was discovered that the chief officer—who had been on watch at the time—had caught his trousers in the lever of his chair when trying to get up, causing him to fall and rendering him unconscious.
 By the time he regained consciousness, RMS Mülheim was already bearing down on the shoreline.
 Although the Sennen Lifeboat and Land's End Coastguard Cliff Team were able to reach the wreck quickly, the six-man Polish crew of the vessel were airlifted to safety by a search and rescue helicopter from RNAS Culdrose.
 The members of the crew were treated for shock at the Sennen Cove Lifeboat Station.

 There was diesel oil leaking into the ocean.
 The concerned agencies were informed, and a salvage operation was attempted.
 On 23 May 2003 RMS Mülheim was declared a constructive total loss.
 The salvage work was provided by the leading company Wijsmuiler Salvage.
 To remove as much cargo as possible, a conveyor belt system was used.
 When the weather and tide permitted, workers on the wreck filled jumbo-sized bags with the ship's cargo.
 Those bags were then brought up the cliff by the conveyor, which had been placed on the cliff just above the wreck.
 The operation ended on 29 May 2003.
 Although most of the cargo was removed, some was lost to the ocean.

 On 7 October 2003, in heavy seas, the ship broke into two pieces.
 On 31 October 2003, the swells pushed the wreck of the RMS Mülheim into a rocky inlet called Castle Zawn.
 At that time the wreck was demolished down to its superstructure.

 Legacy

 A year after the wreck, Surfers Against Sewage (SAS) reported that plastic and foam from the wreckage was still washing up on Cornish beaches.
 By 2018, the wreck had been broken up by the strong swell around Land's End although some relatively intact sections of the wreck remain.

-Remains of the RMS Mülheim near Land's End in Cornwall, UK in 2010.
+Remains of the ship in 2010.

-Close up of remains of the RMS Mülheim near Lands End in Cornwall, UK in 2010.
+Close up of remains of the ship in 2010.

 By 2013 nothing much remains of the ship except rusting stern bulkheads and sections of decking.